r13i/my-gym-locator/README.md

 docker run --detach -p 8080:8080 <image-name>
 ```

-### Open the Application
+### Open the Local Application

-After spinning the server, you can open your browser at http://localhost:8080/ to see a map
+After spinning the server, you can open your browser at http://localhost:8080/ to see the map

 ![Image displayed at localhost](./docs/images/localhost.png)